CS2103AUG2016-T16-C3/addressbook-level4/docs/UserGuide.md

 _Extensions can be used together for maximum flexibility.
 This means that you can add complex tasks using commands as natural as:_
   * `add Complete assignment by 3pm priority high`
   * `add Appointment with dentist at 5:30pm venue Bright Teeth Clinic`

+_Alright!
+Armed with these extensions, let's take a look at some other commands that help enhance your experience with Task Ninja._

 <a id="find"></a>